CopernicaMarketingSoftware/Documentation/Yothalot/phpapi.md

 The classes and interface mentioned above are sufficient for writing and running mapreduce jobs.
-As an extra service however, the Yothalot API also allows comes with a couple of extra utility classes that might be useful.
+As an extra service however, the Yothalot API also allows comes with a couple of extra utility classes.

 * [Class Yothalot\Path](copernica-docs:Yothalot/php-path "Path")
 * [Class Yothalot\Input](copernica-docs:Yothalot/php-input "Input")